eoscostarica/eos-local/readme.md

 ### Invoking cleos through docker-compose exec

-You can execute commands on any container from you host machine using the `docker-compose exec` command.
+You can execute commands on any container from you host machine using the `docker exec` command.
 Eg:

-`docker exec eosio cleos --url http://localhost:8888/`
+`docker exec -i eoslocal_eosio cleos --url http://localhost:8888/`

 We recomend using declaring alias on your shell configuration  Eg (.bashrc or .zshrc)

 ```
-alias cleos='docker exec eosio cleos --url http://localhost:8888/'
+alias cleos='docker exec -i eoslocal_eosio cleos --url http://localhost:8888/'
 ```

 Notice it uses docker directly thru the `container_name` insted of docker compose, this allows you to invoke it from any path in your computer, you don't have to be a the root dir of eoslocal.